Jessica Lenahan (Gonzales) v. United States of America

 Domestic Violence Resolutions

 The Human Rights Clinic has worked with law clinics and advocates across the country to develop other "Freedom from Domestic Violence" local resolutions.
-These include resolutions in Albany, NY; Austin, TX; Baltimore, MD; Boston, MA; Cincinnati, OH; Jacksonville, FL; Miami Springs, FL; Miami-Dade, FL; Montgomery City and County, AL; Seattle, WA; Travis County, TX, and Washington, DC.
+These include resolutions in Albany, NY; Austin, TX; Baltimore, MD; Boston, MA; Chicago, IL; Cincinnati, OH; Erie County, NY, Jacksonville, FL; Miami Springs, FL; Miami-Dade, FL; Montgomery City and County, AL; Seattle, WA; Tompkins County, NY; Travis County, TX, and Washington, DC.
 To see a compilation of these resolutions please click here.

 Missing Aboriginal Women